-Are you looking to develop a cross-platform application, but you're still not sure which technology to use?
+Are you looking to develop a cross-platform application, but you’re still not sure which technology to use?
 This article is for you.
+The problem of React Native vs Flutter will be solved.

 Flutter is a portable UI toolkit introduced by Google in December 2018.
 It’s a Software Development Kit (SDK) that comes with many different tools and widgets.
 In other words, it helps developers to easily build and deploy natively compiled applications for web, desktop, and mobile comprising iOS and Android.
 All of them use a single codebase.
 Examples of apps made with Flutter are Google Ads or the official apps for Hamilton, a Broadway musical.

-Pros of Flutter app development
+Benefits of Flutter app development

 - Firstly, Flutter app development is speedy thanks to hot reload.
 This feature allows developers to see the changes made in the command line in just a few seconds.
 Above all, this helps a lot in the developer-designer collaboration.